seabbs/tbinenglanddataclean/README.md

 This package relies on raw data from several sources, these are;

 1. An extract of from the [Enhanced Tuberculosis Surveillance System](https://www.gov.uk/government/publications/tuberculosis-tb-in-england-surveillance-data).
 Access to this data requires an application to Public Health England.
+2. Data on historic TB notifications from [Public Health England](https://www.gov.uk/government/publications/tuberculosis-tb-annual-notifications-1913-onwards).
-2. Demographic data from 2000, and from 2001 to 2015 from the [Office of National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland) (ONS) this data can be downloaded freely.
+3. Demographic data from 2000, and from 2001 to 2015 from the [Office of National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland) (ONS) this data can be downloaded freely.
-3. Data on births in the UK both observed and projected from the ONS, available [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/vitalstatisticspopulationandhealthreferencetables) and [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/vitalstatisticspopulationandhealthreferencetables).
+4. Data on births in the UK both observed and projected from the ONS, available [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/vitalstatisticspopulationandhealthreferencetables) and [here](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/vitalstatisticspopulationandhealthreferencetables).
-4. Data on age specific mortality rates from the ONS, available [here](%22https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/lifeexpectancies/datasets/nationallifetablesenglandreferencetables%22).
+5. Data on age specific mortality rates from the ONS, available [here](%22https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/lifeexpectancies/datasets/nationallifetablesenglandreferencetables%22).
-5. Survey information from the Labour Force Survey, as yearly extracts from 2000-2016 for the [April to June survey](https://discover.ukdataservice.ac.uk/catalogue/?sn=5461).
+6. Survey information from the Labour Force Survey, as yearly extracts from 2000-2016 for the [April to June survey](https://discover.ukdataservice.ac.uk/catalogue/?sn=5461).
 Only registered users can download this data.
 Registration is possible for those at UK institutions.
 Other access arrangements can be made at request.

 Cleaning and building the datasets
 ----------------------------------